 Bagged mulch is a convenient groundcover, soil amendment, and attractive addition to garden beds.
 Unused bagged mulch needs to be stored properly so it doesn’t mold, attract insects, or turn sour.
 Bad mulch can be detrimental to plant health, and it smells bad and sticks together inside the bag, making it hard to spread.
 What to do with leftover mulch then?
 You can store bagged mulch in a dry area until the next season.

 Mulch and Its Uses

 Organic mulch is invaluable as a soil conditioner.
 It also helps prevent competitive weeds and conserve soil.
 As mulch breaks down and enters the soil, it adds nutrients and increases the tilth and porosity of the soil.

 Many gardeners choose cedar mulch for its beauty and scent.
 Mixed mulches may have a variety of bark and organic matter and come in a wide range of sizes and textures.
-The finer bark mulches compost into soil more quickly than the larger pieces.
+The finer bark mulches compost into the soil more quickly than the larger pieces.

 Bagged mulch, which is commonly bark, is convenient and does not require wheelbarrows and shovels.
 You can simply install it by sprinkling it around plants and then raking it smooth.
 It is often hard to tell how much mulch you need, so purchasing excess is common.
 Can you store bagged mulch?
 Yes.
 The key is keeping the product dry and ventilated when storing unused bagged mulch.